Spacial/csstuff/README.md

 * [Livrinhos](http://www.tuimp.org/booklets/index/lang:pt)
 * [Software makes science better, but is it research?](https://figshare.com/articles/Software_makes_science_better_but_is_it_research_DotAstonomy_X_Presentation/7127723)
 * (2018) [Best Telescopes for the money](https://www.space.com/15693-telescopes-beginners-telescope-reviews-buying-guide.html)
+* [AstroML](https://github.com/astroML/astroML): Machine learning, statistics, and data mining for astronomy and astrophysics

 ### NASA

 * [Tindallgrams](http://tindallgrams.net/): In 1966, as the American space program was working furiously towards a moon landing, Howard W. “Bill” Tindall, Jr., an expert on orbital mechanics, was sent by NASA to MIT to oversee the development of software for the spacecraft guidance systems.
 * [JPL Open Source Rover Project](https://github.com/nasa-jpl/open-source-rover): A build-it-yourself, 6-wheel rover based on the rovers on Mars!
 * [Illustris](https://www.cfa.harvard.edu/imagelist/2014-10) [Simulation of the Universe](https://www.youtube.com/watch?v=A23Ro3kiB1E)
 * [A collection of Jupyter notebook explorations for NASA's Space Math examples.](https://github.com/dynamicwebpaige/spacemath)
 * [Just Another Day on Aerosol Earth](https://earthobservatory.nasa.gov/images/92654/just-another-day-on-aerosol-earth)